BlueBrain/ConnecMap/README.md

 1. The ability to specify other value for **consider_connectivity** in the config file (see above)
 2. Better handling of hemispheres.
 That one's a mess right now.
 3. A command line script that performs the steps related to __custom_parcellations__ that are currently run in an interactive session.
 This may include automatically submitting the diffusion embedding as a computing job to a job scheduler, such as SLURM.

+## Acknowledgement
+This study was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) Blue Brain Project/EPFL